 In March 2017, a number of putative class action securities complaints were filed in U.S. District Court for the Central District of California, naming as defendants the Company and certain of our executive officers and directors.
 These complaints have been consolidated with the lead case captioned Deora v.
 NantHealth, Inc., 2:17-cv-01825.
 In June 2017, the lead plaintiffs filed an amended consolidated complaint, which generally alleges that defendants violated federal securities laws by making material misrepresentations in NantHealth's initial public offering registration statement and in subsequent public statements.
 In particular, the complaint refers to various third-party articles in alleging that defendants misrepresented NantHealth's business with the University of Utah, donations to the university by non-profit entities associated with our founder Dr. Soon-Shiong, and orders for GPS Cancer.
 The lead plaintiffs seek unspecified damages and other relief on behalf of putative classes of persons who purchased or acquired NantHealth securities in the IPO or on the open market from June 1, 2016 through May 1, 2017.
-Defendants have filed a motion to dismiss.
+In March 2018, the court largely denied Defendants' motion to dismiss the consolidated amended complaint.
+In September 2018, the lead plaintiffs filed a motion for certification of two plaintiff classes.
 The Company believes that the claims lack merit and intend to vigorously defend the litigation.

 In May 2017, a putative class action complaint was filed in California Superior Court, Los Angeles County, asserting claims for violations of the Securities Act based on allegations similar to those in Deora.
-That case is captioned Bucks County Employees Retirement Fund v.
+That case is captioned Bucks County Employees

+Retirement Fund v.
 NantHealth, Inc., BC 662330.
-The parties have agreed to a stay of the case pending resolution of the motion to dismiss in in the federal Deora case.
+The parties have agreed to stay the case until the next case management conference, scheduled for September 17, 2019.
 The Company believes that the claims lack merit and intends to vigorously defend the litigation.